MicrosoftDocs/learn/learn-pr/azure/migrate-azure-resources-bicep/includes/3-exercise-convert-migrate-resources.md

 1. In the Azure portal, open the **ToyTruck** resource group.

 1. Review the list of resources and compare it against the list of resources in your Bicep file.
-Notice that the resource group contains a **Disk** resource that isn't defined as a `resource` in your Bicep file.
+Notice that the resource group contains a **Disk** resource that isn't defined as a `resource` in your Bicep file:

    :::image type="content" source="../media/3-resource-group-missing-disk.png" alt-text="Screenshot of the Azure portal that shows the resource group, with the disk resource highlighted.":::